vritul-chauhan/Digit_Guessing_Neural_Network/README.md

 # Digit_Guessing_Neural_Network
-Recognises a number from 0-9 drawn by the user
+Recognises a digit from 0-9 drawn by the user

 ## Create_model.py
 This file contains the CNN Model.
 You can use to it train on the MNIST.